reiamenezes2004/pde4434_cw2_M00791121/README.md

 1. **Clone the Repository** using the following command in your terminal:
     - git clone https://github.com/reiamenezes2004/pde4434_cw2_M00791121.git
-2. Run all the cells from the python notebook named 'coursework2.ipynb'
+2. Run all the cells from the Python notebook named 'coursework2.ipynb'

 ---